slantis/plumbing-fixture-calcs/README.md

 You can insert up to 4 different Occupation types.

-On Properties, scroll down to Visibily where you can choose which rows you'd like to show inforamtion.
+On Properties, scroll down to Visibility where you can choose which rows you'd like to show information.
 The ones unticked will show hatched.

 ![Table properties](https://github.com/archsourcing/plumbing-fixture-calcs/blob/main/media/Table%20properties.gif)

+At the bottom row you can manually input the total provided on the project to easily compare with the total required.

 ## Dynamo

 Open Dynamo Player and Select the folder where you'd located the Routine.
 Select Edit Inputs:
-- Input the occupancy type (A-1,A-2,A-3,A-4,A-5,B,E,F1,F2,M,S-1,S-2)
+- Input the occupancy type (A-1,A-2,A-3,A-4,A-5,B,E,F1,F2,M,S-1,S-2) *INSTITUTIONAL AND RESIDENTIAL OCCUPANCY TYPES NOT INCLUDED*
 - Select the Table Family
 - Select the Row to receive the input
-- Input the Area corresponding to the occuapncy type
+- Input the Area corresponding to the occupancy type

 The press Play.
-The inputs should inmediatly be visble on the selected family and row.
+The inputs should immediately be visible on the selected family and row.

 ![Steps](https://github.com/archsourcing/plumbing-fixture-calcs/blob/main/media/Steps.gif)